Election 2020: Greens launch campaign, urge Kiwis to 'think ahead, act now'

 Read More

-- Election 2020: Winston Peters, David Seymour, Jacinda Ardern and Judith Collins in heat of spotlight - NZ Herald
+- Election 2020: Leaders Unplugged - Sustainable New Zealand Party leader Vernon Tava and his biking obsession - NZ Herald

-- Election 2020: National MP Chris Bishop's hoardings destroyed within a day of going up - NZ Herald

-- Election 2020: NZ First leader Winston Peters attacks Labour, Greens inexperience - NZ Herald
+- Election 2020: Leaders Unplugged - New Conservative Party leader Leighton Baker on family values and K-Rd - NZ Herald

-- Election 2020 - 'Stardust' vs 'the Crusher'; Jacinda Ardern and Judith Collins face off in Parliament - NZ Herald
+- Election 2020: Leaders Unplugged - Hannah Tamaki, leader of Vision NZ, on gardening and why she won't be kissing babies - NZ Herald

 "It's a reference document that will guide our caucus and our ministers as we navigate the everyday choices that our Government will have to make."